theonjs/theon/README.md

 - Can inherit from other `entity`, usually another `client`.
 - Can host `collections` and `resources`
 - Can have `mixins`
+- Supports hooks
+- Extendable prototype chain with other entities

 #### collection